airbytehq/airbyte/airbyte-ci/connectors/connectors_qa/README.md

 ```bash
 poe lint
 ```

 ## Changelog

+### 1.3.1

+- Removed `DOCKER_HUB_USERNAME` as a requirement from `connectors_qa` package.
+The actual medatada validation will still fail if the env variables are not provided.
+- Removed a check on whether documentation file exists from `MetadataCheck` in favor of the existing check in `DocumentationCheck`.

 ### 1.3.0

 Added `CheckConnectorMaxSecondsBetweenMessagesValue` check that verifies presence of `maxSecondsBetweenMessages` value in `metadata.yaml` file for all source certified connectors.

 ### 1.2.0

 Added `ValidateBreakingChangesDeadlines` check that verifies the minimal compliance of breaking change rollout deadline.

 ### 1.1.0

 Introduced the `Check.run_on_released_connectors` flag.

 ### 1.0.4